Deploy a smart contract on Monad using Foundry

 Deploy smart contract

-- Using Keystore (Recommended)
+- Using a Keystore (Recommended)

-- Directly using Private Key
+- Using a Private Key (Not Recommended)

 Run the below command to deploy your smart contracts

-forge create src/Counter.sol:Counter --account <keystore_name>
+forge create src/Counter.sol:Counter --account monad-deployer --broadcast

 Use the below command to deploy a smart contract by directly pasting the private key in the terminal.

-forge create --private-key <your_private_key> src/Counter.sol:Counter
+forge create --private-key <your_private_key> src/Counter.sol:Counter --broadcast

 Deployer: 0xB1aB62fdFC104512F594fCa0EF6ddd93FcEAF67b